 Interval Training for Fat Loss

 As you get accustomed to exercising more and your heart gets stronger, you can add in interval training to burn more belly fat.
-HIIT Training, or high-intensity interval training, is a great way to turn up your metabolism, turn on fat-burning responses in your body and ultimately
+HIIT Training, or high-intensity interval training, is a great way to turn up your metabolism, turn on fat-burning responses in your body and ultimately shred those pounds padding your belly.

 This style of training will have you rotating between exercises that ramp up your heart rate and exercises that bring it back down.
-One way to do this is to spend 30 seconds exercising at a
+One way to do this is to spend 30 seconds exercising at a high intensity level, such as sprinting, and then spend 60 seconds exercising at a lower intensity, such as walking.

 For example, gradually increase your heart rate up to 50 to 65 percent of maximum over about 10 minutes of warming up.
 Then make your first exercise keep your heart rate between 50 and 65 percent of your maximum heart rate for about two minutes.
 For the next minute, increase your intensity, taking your heart rate up to 75 to 85 percent of maximum.
 Continue alternating these levels of intensity for 20 to 25 minutes.